itsTHL/itsTHL/README.md

 ![header](header.png)
 <br>
 <br>
-I'm a former project manager in the middle of a career change.
-Running an executive MBA- and LL.M.-programm wasn't doing it for me anymore, so I decided to turn the passion for coding, that sparked in the good ol' MySpace-times, into an occupation.
+Emerging junior full stack web dev and former project manager that just decided to turn the passion for coding, that sparked in the good ol' MySpace-times, into an occupation.
 <br>
 <br>